 Our Community Food Leaders program for adults launched in 2021, with the goal of helping volunteers bring their dreams for community food projects to life.
 Food leaders are paired with a mentor and work with SFSI staff to design, plan, and implement food projects to build food sovereignty directly in their home communities, & empower individuals and families to take control over the food they eat.
 Applications for our next cohort will open in spring 2022.

-Our youth internships are offered to young adults aged 14 - 19 at various times throughout the year.
+Our summer youth internships are offered to young adults aged 14 - 19.
 Youth interns work on a variety of projects, centered around strengthening their Lakota identity and gaining the skills and knowledge to empower themselves and their families to take control of the food they eat.
-Our internship is currently offered virtually and provides an exciting opportunity for Sicangu youth to learn more about growing food and develop a mindful perspective on food production as it relates to Rosebud.
+Check back in spring 2022 to see what we have planned for our summer interns!